Prof-Rosario-UCLA/team3/README.md

 ## Getting Started

+To see the deployed app, visit this website: [https://campfire.howard-zhu.com/](https://campfire.howard-zhu.com/)

+To run locally, you will need to change SOCKET_SERVER_URL on line 14 of src/app/page.tsx.
+Otherwise, it will attempt to connect to the deployment server but be rejected due to mismatching domains.

-First, run the development server:
+Afterward, run the development server:

 ```bash
 npm install